Mel B Admits Claiming She Had Sex With Fellow ‘Spice Girl’ Geri Halliwell Made Their Relationship ‘Difficult’

-After claiming she had a sexual relationship with fellow Spice Girl, Geri Halliwell, on Piers Morgan’s Life Stories, Mel B revealed their relationship has been fractured, reports Us Weekly.
+After claiming she had a sexual relationship with fellow Spice Girl Geri Halliwell, on Piers Morgan’s Life Stories, Mel B revealed their relationship has been fractured, reported Us Weekly.

-In March, the pop star told Piers the former best friends had slept together.
-She disclosed their relationship was kept secret due to her bandmate’s “posh” lifestyle with husband, motorsport racer, Christian Horne.
+In March, the pop star told Morgan the former best friends had slept together.
+She disclosed their relationship was kept secret due to her bandmate’s “posh” lifestyle with her husband, Red Bull Racing Formula One team principal Christian Horner.

 “It just happened and we just giggled at it and that was it.
 She had great boobs,” stated Mel B.

 According to People, romantic rumors regarding the pair have circulated for years.
+A source told the outlet, however, that Mel B’s claims were false.

 “Nothing actually happened.
 This was a classic case of Mel B being Mel B, she got carried away and Piers was clearly egging her on,” said the insider.